tensorflow/docs/site/en/api_docs/python/tf/contrib/layers/dense_to_sparse.md

 * <b>`tensor`</b>: An `int` `Tensor` to be converted to a `Sparse`.
 * <b>`eos_token`</b>: An integer.
-     It is part of the target label that signfies the end of a sentence.
+     It is part of the target label that signifies the end of a sentence.
 * <b>`outputs_collections`</b>: Collection to add the outputs.
 * <b>`scope`</b>: Optional scope for name_scope.